rails-on-services/apartment/README.md

 ### How to Contribute

-1. **Check Existing Issues**
+1. **Check Existing Issues and Discussions**
-   - Before opening a new issue, please check the [issue tracker](https://github.com/rails-on-services/apartment/issues) to see if the bug or feature has already been reported.
+   - Before opening a new issue, please check the [issue tracker](https://github.com/rails-on-services/apartment/issues) and our [Discussions board](https://github.com/rails-on-services/apartment/discussions) to see if the topic has already been reported or discussed.
 This helps us avoid duplication and focus on solving the issue efficiently.

 2. **Submitting a Bug Report**
    - Ensure your report includes a clear description of the problem, steps to reproduce, and relevant logs or error messages.